Algebraic isomonodromic deformations and the mapping class group: Universal isomonodromic deformations

 \subsection{Universal families of pointed curves}

-Let $\mathcal{F}^+_{(C,D_C, \varphi)}=(\mathcal{F}_{(C,D_C)}, \Phi)$ be a $\upomega$-family with Teichm\"uller structure.
+Let $\mathcal{F}^+_{(C,D, \varphi)}=(\mathcal{F}_{(C,D)}, \Phi)$ be a $\upomega$-family with Teichm\"uller structure.
 Then the classifying map

 is holomorphic with respect to the natural analytic manifold structure of $\Tgn$.
 The Teichm\"uller space $\Tgn$ carries a universal family (see for example \cite[Chap.
-6]{Hubbard}), which is an analytic family with Teichm\"uller structure $\mathcal{F}_{g,n}^+=(\mathcal{F}_{g,n}, \Phi_{g,n})$ and non specified central fiber, satisfying The universal Teichm\"uller curve enjoys the following universal property: If $\mathcal{F}^+=(\mathcal{F}, \Phi)$ is an analytic family with Teichm\"uller structure and non specified central fiber, then there is a unique isomorphism with $\morph^b=\mathrm{id}_T$.
+6]{Hubbard}), which is an analytic family with Teichm\"uller structure $\mathcal{F}_{g,n}^+=(\mathcal{F}_{g,n}, \Phi_{g,n})$ and non-specified central fiber, satisfying The universal Teichm\"uller curve enjoys the following universal property: If $\mathcal{F}^+=(\mathcal{F}, \Phi)$ is an analytic family with Teichm\"uller structure and non-specified central fiber, then there is a unique isomorphism with $\morph^b=\mathrm{id}_T$.